abpframework/abp/docs/en/Application-Startup.md

 }
 ````

 This is an empty class deriving from the `AbpModule` class.
-It is the main class that you will control your application's dependencies and implement your configuration, startup and shutdown logic.
+It is the main class that you will control your application's dependencies with, and implement your configuration and startup/shutdown logic.
 For more information, please check the [Modularity](Module-Development-Basics.md) document.

 As the second and the last step, change the `Program.cs` as shown in the following code block: